opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 hour(date_field) -- Create a group for each different hours in date_field values
 ```

-Group by date functions allow to group data on a date field by a specific unit of time.
+Group by date functions allow grouping data on a date field by a specific unit of time.

 Function name | Description
 ------------- | -----------